KernelMode/PE-Info-Tool/README.md

-# PECompileTime
+# PE-Info-Tool

-Console Program to get the date and time at which a particular PE(Portable Executable) was compiled
+Console Program to get basic info about a Portable Executable